piszkot/piszkot/README.md

 ## My name is Przemysław.
 <br>
 In March 2026, I completed Common Core at 42Warsaw.
 It was a demanding challenge - but also very rewarding.
+I have extensive professional experience as a sales manager, but for the past few years I have been independently acquiring knowledge in programming, which brings me great enjoyment.
+<br><br>

 This repository includes projects that:
 - demonstrate my programming skills